 Individuals with NS may require surgery to address specific medical conditions or complications associated with the syndrome.
 Different types of surgery that may be performed in individuals with NS include cardiac surgery, airway surgery, orthognathic surgery, orchidopexy and neurosurgical interventions.
 Cardiac surgery may be necessary to repair or replace heart valves or correct other structural abnormalities16,38 Some individuals with NS may have airway abnormalities, such as lymphangiomatosis of the pleura, lungs, and chest wall, which can lead to complications like chylothorax.
 Airway surgery may be performed to address these issues.41 Corrective jaw surgery may be performed in individuals with NS who have craniofacial abnormalities.
 This surgery can help improve facial symmetry and correct malocclusion.42 In rare cases, individuals with NS may require neurosurgical interventions for conditions such as Chiari malformation, syringomyelia, craniosynostosis or brain tumours.43 The results of our study show surgical procedures are often performed and that two-thirds of children with NS have undergone more than one surgical procedure in the first 5 years of life.
 The expected frequency of surgery is an important information for healthcare providers, clinicians and parents to children with NS.

 Regarding the results of the selected categories of medications investigated in the EUROlinkCAT project,23 we found that the prevalence of prescription is quite high for antibiotics in early infancy.
-In particular, the use of antibiotics in children with NS increased after the first year of life, whereas the rates of prescription of antibiotics in the general population estimated in some European Countries decreased after the first year.44,45 This may indicate more frequent infectious diseases in children with NS at that age.
+In particular, the use of antibiotics in children with NS increased after the first year of life, whereas the rates of prescription of antibiotics in the general population estimated in some European countries decreased after the first year.44,45 This may indicate more frequent infectious diseases in children with NS at that age.

 Due to the chronic nature and severity of congenital heart defects, the median number of prescriptions per year was the highest for cardiac medications.
 The decreasing prevalence of prescriptions of cardiac medications is expected as most children with NS have less severe congenital heart defects, such as ventricular septal defects or pulmonary valve stenosis, which rarely need any medical treatment after the first year.